markhenning/markhenning.github.io/content/the-outage.md

 ![[512px-Queen_Elizabeth_II_Bridge.jpeg]]
 * [Caledoniani, CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) via Wikimedia Commons*

-Since then any bridge sets if off, and it starts spreading, bridges, motorways etc. The main thing that triggers it are getting stuck somewhere or being mentally idle, and the brain starts to wander, it's very difficult to pull it back without practice, but there's two main things here - it's possible, it's just practise, and "it doesn't really matter"
+Since then any bridge sets if off, and it starts spreading, bridges, motorways etc. The main thing that triggers it are getting stuck somewhere or being mentally idle, and the brain starts to wander, it's very difficult to pull it back without practice, but there's three main things here - it's possible, it's just practise, and "it doesn't really matter"

 The problem is you're pulse is up, the brain's firing away about it being in danger, but it doesn't quite know why.
 So it makes things up, and boy does it have an imagination.
 My favourite one is that my brain decides that I need to be near something to grab onto, because gravity is going to stop working, and I'm going to fall into the sky.
 Which mean my brain goes through this in about the space of 2 seconds: